vedph/cadmus_doc/deploy/hosting-sample.md

 Of course, this assumes that our Cadmus solution is using SendGrid to send email messages.
 Just change the `MESSAGING` parameters accordingly if you are using other services.

-Finally, in the **app layer** ensure that in `cadmus-web` you are using the production version of the app image.
+Finally, in the **app layer** ensure that the published port number is changed to 80 (from 4200), and that in `cadmus-web` you are using the production version of the app image.
 The production version is equal to the development version, with the only difference that its `env.js` file has been manually patched before creating the Docker image, in order to set the `apiUrl` variable to your host VM URI, e.g.:

 ```js
 // https://www.jvandemo.com/how-to-use-environment-variables-to-configure-your-angular-application-without-a-rebuild/